influxdata/telegraf/CONFIGURATION.md

 A default Telegraf config file can be generated using the `-sample-config` flag, like this: `telegraf -sample-config`

-To generate a file with specific collectors and outputs, you can use the `-filter` and `-outputfilter` flags, like this:
+To generate a file with specific inputs and outputs, you can use the `-input-filter` and `-output-filter` flags, like this:
-`telegraf -sample-config -filter cpu:mem:net:swap -outputfilter influxdb:kafka`
+`telegraf -sample-config -input-filter cpu:mem:net:swap -output-filter influxdb:kafka`

 ## Plugin Configuration